Prakhar077/Task_Management_App/README.md

 "PostgreSQL must be running locally".
 Create a database (e.g., taskdb).

 3. Configure Environment
-Review the code , and add the postgres values accordingly.
+Review the code(i have provided all the required comments in the code for better understanding) , and add the postgres values accordingly.

 Open the .env file and app.module.ts and add the postgres values accordingly.(Take reference with my values[i have provided both .env file and hard coded values])
 4. Install Dependencies and Run -